 • Part F deals with security of, and rights to access, metering installations, services provided by metering installations, energy data held in metering installations and metering data from metering installations

-• Part G deals with procedures to be established, maintained and published by the Australian Energy Market Operator including the metrology procedures and service level procedures, and
+• Part G deals with procedures to be established, maintained and published by AEMO including the metrology procedures and service level procedures, and

 • Part H sets out the business-to-business (B2B) framework, which provides for a standard form of communications between businesses for certain services related to small customer meters.